Muzosh/web-eid-authtoken-validation-php-original/README.md

     - works with test EstEID from SK ID Solutions without problems
     - has the same functionality as other (Java and .NET) validation libraries

-## Nextcloud App implementation
+## Example - Nextcloud App implementation

 Example implementation and also usable two-factor authentication Nextcloud App (module) can be found in [twofactor_nextcloud](https://github.com/Muzosh/twofactor_webeid).

 ## Don't have official state-issued card supported by Web-eID?
-Create your own!
+Create your own

 For implementing this library with self-built/personalised/custom JavaCard, check out [InfinitEID](https://github.com/Muzosh/InfinitEID).
 You will also need a tweaked Web-eID native application, details are in [libelectronic-id-with-InfinitEID](https://github.com/Muzosh/libelectronic-id-with-InfinitEID).